List of cameo appearances by Stan Lee

 The following is a list of cameo appearances by Stan Lee (1922–2018) in Marvel Comics films, television shows and video games.
-A prolific comic book writer, editor, publisher, and producer, Lee has also had numerous cameos in films that are not Marvel’s and other media.
+A prolific comic book writer, editor, publisher, and producer, Lee has also had numerous cameos in non-Marvel media.

 Marvel appearances

 Marvel Cinematic Universe

-Stan Lee portrayed himself as an informant for the Watchers, keeping watch and detailing the events that take place on Earth within the Marvel Cinematic Universe media franchise.
-Lee appeared in each installment of the franchise from Iron Man (2008) to Avengers: Endgame (2019), prior to his death on November 12, 2018.
+In the Marvel Cinematic Universe, Stan Lee portrayed himself as an informant for the Watchers, keeping watch and detailing events that take place on Earth.
+Lee appeared in each installment of the franchise from Iron Man (2008) to Avengers: Endgame (2019), prior to his death.
 According to Joe Russo, Lee's cameos were filmed consecutively with cameos already filmed for releases in 2019.